3JTek/General-Assembly-Notes/module-01/constructors-prototype.md

 const array = new Array();
 ```

 `Array` is the constructor function.
-When we call the function (and precede it with the `new` keyword) we ask it to create a new _instance_ of an array object.
+When we call the function (and precede it with the `new` keyword) we ask it to create a new _instance_ of the array constructor.

-The array has been _instantiated_ (it is created in memory) and all of its in-built methods are ready to be used.
+The array has been _instantiated_ (it is created in memory) and all of its properties and methods are ready to be used.
 In the case of an array, things like `.push()`, `.pop()`, `.length` etc.

 >**Note**: when we create an array with an array literal `const array = []`, the array is still instantiated with a constructor function in the background.

-However, if we console log the array, we don't see all these in-built methods, even though they are there.
+However, if we console log the array, we don't see all these methods, even though they are there.

 ## Prototype

-This is where the constructor function's `prototype` come in to play.
+This is where the constructor function's `prototype` comes in to play.
 The `prototype` is where all the instance's built-in methods live.
 Rather than keeping a copy of the in-built methods on the instance, they remain on the constructor function and can be freely accessed by the instance when needed.
 This massively reduces memory requirements.

 Let's imagine we have a program which has 200,000 lines of code, and 100,000 arrays.
 If each array had its own `.push()` and `.pop()` methods, those functions would be declared 100,000 times each requiring huge amounts of memory.
 By keeping them on the constructor's prototype they only need to be declared once, regardless of how many array instances are created.